 The universities that are most popular with employers offering the career you want aren’t necessarily those that top the league tables overall.
 Turn detective and use our six tips to find out which universities are targeted by your chosen industry.

-If you are considering a career as a solicitor, your first two decisions are likely to be: ‘Which course should I do?’ followed by ‘Which universities should I apply to?’.
-We talk through these decisions below with the help of three recruiters from law firms.
+If you are considering a career as a lawyer, your first two decisions are likely to be: ‘Which course should I do?’ followed by ‘Which universities should I apply to?’.
+We talk through these decisions below.

 University open days are a fantastic way of finding out about the universities that you are thinking of studying at and the courses you might want to take.
 Here are our tips on getting the most out of your visit.